 AI (artificial intelligence) has come a long way in just a few short years, and it has proven one thing: the future is very bright for AI, with limitless possibilities.
 There are so many ways AI can be utilized in ways that will improve the quality of life for everyone involved.
 Many experts predict that the next five years will see some major advancements in technology, powered by artificial intelligence.

 Here are several applications and uses that we may see in the coming years.
 Whether or not they come to life is yet to be seen, but they are very possible.
 See what some business owners see as right around the horizon for AI.
+If you want to learn more about artificial intelligence, then I would suggest you to take an artificial intelligence online course from intellipaat.

 “Automation in its various forms seems to be the most likely application that will continue to accelerate.
 Self-driving cars have already hit the road and manufacturers would be wise to do everything possible to shield themselves from potential personal injury lawsuits.” — Joseph W. Belluck of Belluck & Fox, LLP